 The complaints didn’t come in because of the title.
 People get away with saying that they hate white people, on Facebook and Twitter, all the time.
 A founder of Black Lives Matter tweeted that she wanted Allah, the Islamic god, to give her the strength not to kill white folks.
 No, it was what appeared several paragraphs under the title of my article.
 I listed the accomplishments of the people of my heritage.
 I did so shamelessly.
 And the list, as it turns out, was rather long.

-I am proud of my European heritage.
+I kinda dig my European heritage.
 And for this I have been labeled a “White Supremacist” by countless people, sending hate mail to my inbox.

 It’s rare if ever that I disclose anything about my personal life, publicly, due to the frequent death threats I receive online, from devout followers of Islam.